djmgit/go_runtime_grafana/README.md

 Your target must have 3 labels attached to them.
 These are as follows

 - **dc** - The dc where this service and its hosts are deployed.
-This is just a nomeclature, you can group your service by cluster, team, or any other nomenclature.
+This is just a nomenclature, you can group your service by cluster, team, or any other nomenclature.

 - **service** - Name of the service